-Rick Richmond is a commercial litigator and founding and Managing Partner of Jenner & Block’s Los Angeles office.
+Rick Richmond is a commercial litigator and a founding partner of Jenner & Block’s Los Angeles office.
 He represents clients in matters ranging from misappropriation of trade secrets and other forms of intellectual property infringement to commercial cases of all kinds, including breach of contract, fraud, and class actions.
 His extensive experience as a trial and appellate lawyer includes representing clients in state and federal courts, in federal and local administrative proceedings, and before arbitration panels, which has led to his listing on the roster of commercial arbitrators for the American Arbitration Association.
 Mr. Richmond has tried dozens of cases and argued nearly 20 appeals.
 He also counsels clients with respect to compliance issues in an increasingly complex legal environment.

 Mr. Richmond has received numerous national, statewide and local recognitions:

 Mr. Richmond attained what is believed to be the largest verdict ($940 million) of any kind in Wisconsin, which is also one of the largest trade secret verdicts in US history.